Stalwood Construction, LLC

 Homes for Sale Projects Cabin Rentals Contact Us Owner Site

 Stalwood Construction, LLC is a Custom Home Builder who is licensed and insured in the State of Georgia.
 We specialize in constructing custom homes, vacation cabins, post and beam interiors, additions, garages, carports, bathroom and kitchen renovations, and home maintenance in the North Georgia Mountains from ground to turnkey.
 In addition, we have in-house professional expertise in drawing of house plans, drawing or redrawing existing house plans.
 Our company's design capabilities are "client friendly", and it's our pleasure to help you customize your own unique style.
 Stalwood has many references from satisfied customers that can testify to the company's performance and quality of work.

-Check out our Projects pages for an in depth look at our featured homes, custom cabinets, and furniture.
-Also take a look at the Owner Site as our current projects unfold.
+Click on the Projects Tab for an in depth look at our featured homes, custom cabinets, and furniture.
+Also take a look at the Owner Site tab as our current projects unfold.

 The home below is a 5/3 post and beam construction.
 This was a spec home and sold in 2009.

 The home below is a 4/3, post and beam construction.
 It has a foam/concrete crawlspace.
 This home is a 4/3.
 Open loft to below and a large wrap-around porch

 The below home is vinyl sided.
 It has a large master bedroom suite with a large master bath and sitting room on 2nd floor.
 The interior of this home is post and beam constructed.
 The home is a 3/21/2.
 This was a spec home and sold in 2005.